 A Harvard-educated Dane, Lars Kroijer worked for HBK Investments and Lazard Frères before co-founding the London based hedge fund Holte Capital.
-He’s written two books; the first is “Money Mavericks: Confessions of a Hedge Fund Manager” and the second, “Investing Demystified”, which advocates for a simple, low cost, highly diversified investment philosophy.
+He’s written two books; the first is “Money Mavericks: Confessions of a Hedge Fund Manager” and the second, “Investing Demystified: How to Invest Without Speculation and Sleepless Nights”, which advocates for a simple, low cost, highly diversified investment philosophy.
 We caught up with Lars and asked him a few questions on passive investing.
 If you prefer to listen to the interview, click play above.

 Great to speak with you today Lars.
 I just provided you with a short intro, but tell me about yourself and how you fell into the finance world.

 I don’t know how I fell into it.
 I graduated university with a pile of debt and got a job offer on Wall Street.
 And I guess one thing led to the next and it’s now been 25 years since I made that decision.
 I guess I’ve always found finance and investing really, really interesting.
 Both theoretically, but also practically speaking.
 It’s been a while now, but it’s certainly something I’ve enjoyed.

 And many of our listeners actually may not know what a hedge fund is or have a preconceived idea of the world of finance based on films like The Wolf of Wall Street.
 Could you describe what a hedge fund is and how it works?

 Hedge funds are actually many things.
 It’s an investment vehicle.
 It’s an investment fund.
 Now, what the investment fund does is really, really varied.
 I’d say yes, implied by the name the very first hedge fund, they actually sold something called the hedge.
 In other words, something that guarded against market declines.
 So people “hedged” against market declines.